syncthing/docs/rest/events-disk-get.rst

 GET /rest/events/disk
 =====================

-Returns local disk events that have occured.
-These are events that occur when the scanner detects local file system change (:ref:`local-change-detected`) or when files where pulled from a remote device.
-In addition it returns :ref:`ping` events, such that this request returns at the latest after a minute.
+Returns local disk events that occur when the scanner detects local file system changes (:ref:`local-change-detected`) or when files are pulled from a remote device.
+In addition it returns :ref:`ping` events, such that this request returns after a minute, at the latest.

 Optional GET parameters:
  - since (events starting after the given ID)